enpointe/activity/README.md

 * Add ability to store information about the user exercising
 * Add ability to store information about the exercise being perform
 * Add ability to record the time spent performing a specific exercise for a specific user
-* Add basic security to the REST api calls to ensure proper access
+* Add basic security to the REST api calls to ensure proper access via JWT authentication and user access control via login/logout